A great dive starts in your head. After all, don’t we say freediving is looking inside yourself?

 The first 30m:

 The first thing I do is a quick body scan.
 I make sure my body position is correct.
 Then I pass into “deconcentration of attention” mode.
-My eyes are opened, and I watch through the line into the infinite blue.
+I open my eyes, and I watch through the line into the infinite blue.
 10m from the bottom, the only alarm I use rings.
 I get ready for the touchdown.
 5-4-3-2-1 Touchdown.

 If I lose the “deconcentration vibes,” I redo a quick body scan, correct my body position if needed, and start again.